Aycakan/MB-Internet-Docstring/README.md

 ```

 ## Change Default Behavior
-The script scrapes the Alumni Names and Alumni URLs by default as they do not have the same source code structure with the other table elements of the website.
+The script scrapes the Alumni Names and Alumni URLs by default as they do not have the same source code structure as the other table elements of the website.
 If you wish **not to** scrape the Name or URL information, you could follow these steps:

 **To Not Scrape Alumni Names**:
 Empty the info_dict and make the following for loop a comment: